- Home

 Support for Social Contribution Activities of Other Companies

-Tree-planting activities will be carried out in Niihama City, which is a place associated with Sumitomo Forestry Group and where management of forests surrounding the copper mines in Besshi Copper Mine was starting point.
-In the first tree planting activity, about 600 Japanese cypress seedlings grown in stores and then grown to a size that can be planted in a Motoyama seedling cultivation center are used.
+Niihama City is a place associated with the Sumitomo Forestry Group and where the management of forests surrounding the copper mines in Besshi Copper Mine was a starting point.
+The tree-planting activities are planned to be carried out over ten years starting from 2024, with approximately 600 hinoki seedlings grown in stores each year and then further cultivated at the Motoyama Tree Nursery Center.

 Tree Planting